Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/mystery-moon.md

 ## Hidden Moons

-Another feature of the moon is that often the **game will obfuscate the current time**, while making the moon visible if you know where to look.
-I will attempt to catalog these below in an attempt to uncover a pattern.
+**The game will often obfuscate the current time**, while making the moon visible if you know where to look.
+I will attempt to catalog these moments below.

 ### The Corpo-Rat